RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

-First, courts have held that, except under extraordinary circumstances, individuals are generally entitled to assume that third parties will not commit intentional criminal acts.&hellip; The reasons behind this general rule are simple enough.
+First, courts have held that, except under extraordinary circumstances, individuals are generally entitled to assume that third parties will not commit intentional criminal acts&hellip; The reasons behind this general rule are simple enough.
 The first reason is a probabilistic judgment that foreseeability analysis requires.
 Individuals generally are significantly deterred from undertaking intentional criminal conduct given the sanctions that can follow.
 The threatened sanctions make the third-party intentional criminal conduct